JACart2/jacart2_documentation/sensors_README.md

 echo source $(pwd)/install/local_setup.bash >> ~/.bashrc
 source ~/.bashrc
 ```
+## Object Detection
-# Object Detection
+### Enable Object Detection
+Object detection can be started automatically by setting the parameter `object_detection.od_enabled` to `true` in the file `common.yaml` from `zed-ros2-wrapper`.
+To vizualize results of object detection, the ROS2 plugin for ZED2 is required, provided in next step.
+## Multi-Camera Launch
+### Download zed-ros2-examples
-The [zed-ros-examples](https://github.com/stereolabs/zed-ros2-examples#build-the-package) repository is a collection of colcon packages for various tasks.
+The [zed-ros-examples](https://github.com/stereolabs/zed-ros2-examples#build-the-package) repository is a collection of colcon packages for various tasks, including launching multiple cameras, and the ROS2 plugin for vizualizing object detection data in RVIZ2.
 ```
 cd ~/dev_ws/src/
 git clone https://github.com/stereolabs/zed-ros2-examples.git